ttaubert/octoblog/source/_posts/2014-11-02-using-the-webcrypto-api-to-generate-onion-names-for-tor-hidden-services.markdown

 "transient error" that needs to be investigated.
 If you want a loop that runs despite that error you could simply restart the search in the error handler.

-{% img /images/onion-console.png Screenshot of the Web Console showing a found .onion name with its key %}
+{% img /images/onion-console.png The Web Console showing a found .onion name with its key %}

 ## The code